Southbourne, Dorset: Today

 Southbourne is considered a more relaxed area for tourists keen to escape the busier areas of Bournemouth town centre, although the number of guest houses in the area has declined in recent years.
-The main area of Southbourne is Southbourne Grove, a long shopping street with largely occupied by independent shops.
-Another local centre is Southbourne Crossroads, which is further east towards Hengistbury Head.
+The main area of Southbourne is Southbourne Grove, a long shopping street largely occupied by independent shops.
+Another local centre is Southbourne Crossroads, further east towards Hengistbury Head.
 Seafield Gardens is a public open space which has, since 2001, won a Green Flag Award; it offers various outdoor facilities, including bowls and tennis.
 It also features a watertower.
 The easternmost part of the area is called Hengistbury Head.

 Southbourne's primary attraction is its sandy Blue Flag beach, which is considered quieter compared to the more crowded beach along the coast at Bournemouth.
 Between the clifftop coastal road and the promenade and beach is the Fisherman's Walk Cliff Railway, a funicular railway that provides access to Southbourne beach.

-In recent years there has been an increase in the construction of apartment buildings and holiday homes near the sea, examples including the Saltaire Building which was constructed in the early 2000s.
+In recent years there has been an increase in the construction of apartment buildings and holiday homes near the beach, examples including the Saltaire Building which was constructed in the early 2000s.

+Religion

+St Katharine's Church was completed in 1892.
+The Church of All Saints by John Oldrid Scott was competed in 1914.
+St Christopher's Church, designed by architect Charles Marriott Oldrid Scott, was completed in 1934.

+Governance

+In 1894 Southbourne became a separate civil parish, being formed from part of Christchurch, on 30 September 1902 the parish was abolished and merged with Bournemouth.
+In 1901 the parish had a population of 799.
+It is now in the unparished area of the unitary authority of Bournemouth, Christchurch and Poole.
+For elections to Bournemouth, Christchurch and Poole Council, the area is covered by two wards: West Southbourne and East Southbourne and Tuckton.
+Southbourne is part of Bournemouth East for elections to the House of Commons of the United Kingdom, represented by Tom Hayes from the Labour Party since 2024.